Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Genetic engineering can be used to manufacture new vaccines.

 Evaluate genetically engineered vaccines

+All vaccines are genetically modified in a way.
+A gene may be programmed to produce an antiviral protein in a bacterial cell.
 Once sealed into the DNA, the bacteria is now effectively re-programmed to replicate this new antiviral protein.

 Recombinant engineered vaccines are being extensively explored, especially to eradicate infectious diseases, allergies, and cancers.

 Protocols for genetically engineered vaccines raise issues on their efficacy and overall benefit.

 Genetic engineering, also called genetic modification, is the direct manipulation of an organism's genome using biotechnology.
 New DNA may be inserted in the host genome by first isolating and copying the genetic material of interest using molecular cloning methods to generate a DNA sequence, or by synthesizing the DNA and then inserting this construct into the host organism.
 Genes may be removed, or "knocked out," using a nuclease.
 Gene targeting is a different technique that uses homologousrecombination to change an endogenous gene, and can be used to delete a gene, remove exons, add a gene, or introduce point mutations.